-The Garden is probably my favourite part of the museum, there’s a small maze, a shaded bench with Dali's famous melting clock and a beautiful wishes tree, you leave your entrance wristband tied to it and make a wish (probably best to do this after you’ve explored the museum!).
+The Garden is probably my favourite part of the Dali museum, Tampa.
+There’s a small maze, a shaded bench with Dali’s famous melting clock and a beautiful wishes tree, you leave your entrance wristband tied to it and make a wish (probably best to do this after you’ve explored the museum!).

 And just a side note – the museum shop is AMAZING!
 Save some space in your luggage for extra souvenirs!

 I recommend spending at least two hours in the museum with extra time to explore the shop and gardens.

 - Ages 18-64 admission $25

 Onsite parking is slightly steep at $10 but is free for members.